abdumalikatxamugli/tic-tac-toe-game/readme.md

 8. Now open address http://localhost:8000 on your browser.
 You should see the login page show up in your screen.
 Have fun.

 P.S.
+The instructions are intented for personal use and not meant for production deployment.

+P.S.
 I know that the bot you are playing against is probably the dumbest ever player ever existed, I have some thoughts about how to make it smarter like by making decision tree and making it choose the shortest path to victory, I try to implement it when I manage find free time to work on it again.